ardacebi/arculator/README.md

 ./arculator
 ```

-> If you want faster builds, you can use the multi-core flag on the make (third) step:
+> If you want faster builds, use the -jthreadcount flag on the "make" (third) step:

 ```
-make -j200
+make -j2000
 ```

 ### G++